NVIDIAGameWorks/RayTracingDenoiser/README.md

 NRD sample is a good start to familiarize yourself with input requirements and best practices, but main requirements can be summarized to:

 - Path length must be separated into diffuse and specular paths
 - Do not pass *sum of lengths of all segments* as `hitT`.
-A solid baseline is to use hit distance for the 1st bounce only, it works for diffuse and specular signals.
-In case of multi-bounce specular on metals it's recommended to use `NRD_GetCorrectedHitDist` instead (and tricks from the sample)
+A solid baseline is to use hit distance for the 1st bounce only, it works well for diffuse and specular signals
 - `hitT`, passed to NRD, must not include primary hit distance
 - Noisy radiance inputs must not include material information at primary hits, i.e. material de-modulation is needed
 - Noise in provided hit distances must follow a diffuse or specular lobe.
 It implies that `hitT` for `roughness = 0` must be clean (if probabilistic sampling is not in use)